isaias-dgr/terraform_up_running/README.md

  * 😆 WorkSpace Files
  * 😆 Remote States

-## How to Create Reusable Infrastructura with Terraform Modules 🏭
+## How to Create Reusable Infrastructure with Terraform Modules 🏭

+ * 👾 Module Basics